L0Lmaker/DistributedSemanticAnalysis/README.md

 of Articles, Social Media Posts, and YouTube video transcripts (published in 2023), how would we go about answering that question?

+## Background and Related Work
+The paper [1] highlights the significance of semantic analysis in extracting meaning from language structures and discusses the challenges of using large-scale data.
+It introduces Distributed Semantic Analysis (DSA), a novel model that combines distributed computing with semantic analysis, addressing scalability issues.
+Most of the times, the scalability issues are solved by using distributed systems.
+Some of the ways in which distributed systems can help solve scalability challenges are as follows:

+    1. Parallelism and Load Balancing: Distributed systems enable parallel processing, where tasks are divided among multiple nodes, allowing them to be executed simultaneously.
+This helps in distributing the workload and increasing overall system performance.
+Distributing the incoming workload evenly across multiple nodes ensures that no single node becomes a bottleneck.
+Load balancing algorithms help in optimizing resource utilization and maintaining system responsiveness.

+    2. Data Partitioning: Distributing data across multiple nodes prevents any single node from becoming a bottleneck for data access.
+Various partitioning strategies, such as sharding, help in dividing the data into smaller subsets.
+Physically partitioning and distributing the Web across millions of servers enables efficient handling of a vast number of documents, contributing to the scalability of the World Wide Web [2].

+    3. Data Replication: Replicating data across multiple nodes ensures fault tolerance and improved read performance.
+This way, if one node fails, the data can still be accessed from other replicas.
+Improves system availability, balances the load between components, and enhances overall performance [2].

+    4. Caching: Caching frequently accessed data in distributed systems can significantly reduce the load on the backend servers.
+Caching results in making a copy of a resource, generally in the proximity of the client accessing that resource [2].

+    5. Fault Tolerance: Distributed systems often incorporate redundancy and replication to ensure fault tolerance.
+If a node fails, another node can take over its responsibilities, minimizing the impact on the overall system.

+After solving the scalability issues of a system, the next step is to design the distributed system.
+The solution of paper [3] is based on the Replicated Worker Paradigm, utilizing dynamically created tasks during the execution of the master/coordinator process.
+Replicated workers, identical on each machine and assigned to separate physical processors, enable parallel decomposition of processing operations, enhancing fault tolerance.
+The architecture includes distributed work pools controlling task allocation to workers, with each work pool representing a collection of tasks awaiting execution by a single worker.
+Workers register to the master, await task assignments, and, upon completion, send results back to the master while retrieving new tasks from their work pools.
+The master signals worker termination after completing all tasks in the input folder.
+Communication relies on message queues for an event-driven approach, utilizing Apache's ActiveMQ message broker.
+Load balancing is ensured by the master assigning new tasks to workers as they become available, following a First Come First Served (FCFS) strategy.
+The solution is optimized not only for distributed computation but also for continuous monitoring and task resubmission in case of failure, contributing to a best-effort approach in chat processing tasks.

+Taking inspirations from these papers, we are designing our distributed system with the help of load balancing.
+The primary objective is to demonstrate improved processing speed and increased fault tolerance compared to a synchronous single-node system.
+Our system introduces a novel approach to campaign creation, article processing, and result retrieval.
+By leveraging distributed nodes and a robust key-value store synchronized through the Paxos consensus mechanism, we aim to provide users with a highly efficient and resilient tool for analyzing a myriad of topics with ease.

 ### Naive Approach
 In order to monitor a topic of interest, we need to observe information related to the topic across a few parameters or dimensions.
 If we are to stick